 Our undergraduate programs tie together the social and upstream determinants of health in a web of course offerings from health administration to public health, public policy, and urban planning and design.
 Our majors allow students to choose from electives that improve their understanding of how issues such as education, housing, poverty, and more, challenge the overall health of communities.
 Students can also choose from courses that prepare them to advocate for public policy change, evaluate ethical dilemmas, or act with purpose during situations requiring emergency preparedness.

-Our masters program in Health Administration provides students with the skills needed to shape administrative policies and improve the health care system.
+Our master’s program in Health Administration provides students with the skills needed to shape administrative policies and improve the health care system.
 Our Public Policy program engages students in health in all policies and our Urban Planning and Policy Development program is a national leader in sustainable development, a cornerstone of healthy communities.
-Our newest program, Urban and Public Informatics, ties our graduate programs together, preparing students with the advanced analytic skills necessary to address the social and upstream determinants of health.
-Each of the aforementioned areas are also flourishing areas of research within Bloustein, giving us the conceptual depth, experience and engagement needed to be highly ranked nationally.
+Our newest program, Urban and Public Informatics ties our graduate programs together, preparing students with the advanced analytic skills necessary to address the social and upstream determinants of health.
+Each of the aforementioned areas is also flourishing areas of research within Bloustein, giving us the conceptual depth, experience, and engagement needed to be highly ranked nationally.
 Thus, our doctoral program in Planning and Public Policy encourages students to pursue scholarly research and leadership in any of these areas with demonstrated Bloustein expertise.

 Bloustein teaching and research endeavors are underpinned by our values relating to environmental sustainability, financial resilience, social and environmental justice, and by our desire to alleviate disparities in wellbeing among people of color, lower-income groups, and marginalized segments of society.
 The teachers and researchers within the school seek to engage scientific and policy debates designed to reduce socioeconomic and racial/ethnic disparities in health and other services, factors affecting the overall health of communities.
 Bloustein research on the social and upstream determinants of disease looks at neighborhood disadvantage, poor working conditions, income and wealth disparities, and other issues tied to where we live, work, and play.
 Recent examples in this space include efforts to reduce food insecurity; guaranteeing travel independence for individuals with limited mobility; ensuring safe routes to school for children; revitalizing public spaces to improve human interactions; and engaging communities to envision a healthier built environment for themselves Our faculty and research staff use public policy, urban planning, and data-driven approaches to understand how such factors affect overall community health.